Building trust through data

 Description

-We’re looking for a Senior Data Scientist to join our growing Marketing Team in London.
-This role is a unique opportunity to have an impact on Wise’s mission, grow as a Data Scientist and help save pe
+We’re looking for a Senior Machine Learning Engineer to join our growing Servicing Machine Learning and Data Engineering Team in Tallinn or Budapest.
+This role is a unique opportunity to scale and adv

 Reference